Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 "Basket"

-Take the ball with one hand
+Let's take the ball with one hand

-Bend down and take one ball at a time.
+They bend down and take one ball at a time.

-And lift to the shoulder.
+And we’ll lift you to your shoulder.

 Raise the hand with the ball up to the shoulder.